 The must-read wireframing, UX and web & mobile app prototyping blogposts from November, curated by Justinmind.

 It’s the time of the month again, when Justinmind rounds up the unmissable prototyping, wireframing and user experience posts from the last 4 weeks.
-Thanks to the imminent launch of our first eBook, Making an Enterprise UX-Friendly, we’ve had a great excuse to read the best user experience and product management resources available and include them in this month’s list – check out the posts on virtual reality in product development, or critical metrics for PMs.
+Thanks to the imminent launch of our first eBook, Making an Enterprise UX-Friendly: A Quick Guide (PDF), we’ve had a great excuse to read the best user experience and product management resources available and include them in this month’s list – check out the posts on virtual reality in product development, or critical metrics for PMs.
 And as usual, we’ve included great content on user interface design, prototyping and usability.
 Enjoy!

 Offboarding: How and how not to end relationships with users

 Sarah Khan’s UX Booth article tackles a familiar problem – offboarding experiences and why they’re so often sub-par for users, and sometimes infuriating.
 Starting out from the premise that bad offborading negatively impacts the bottom-line in the long-term, Sarah doesn’t pull any punches in her explanation of why offboarding is often so painful: companies simply don’t want customers to escape their clutches. teh article exploses the ‘dark patterns’ employed by companies to obfusticate the offboarding process before going on to techniques to help designers make offboarding more “humane”, even if business stakeholders don’t support them.
 By using personas, user journeys, empathy and evidence, designers can impact offboarding and stop taking the customer’s trust for granted, says Sarah.
 Amen to that.

 Takeaway thought: “Bad offboarding is bad for business.”